haren2312/kubernetes-course/_exercises/09-security_fundamentals/12-allow_curl.md

 6. **Set the policy type**: Specify the policy type as `Ingress`.
 7. **Define ingress rules**: Create a list of ingress rules that allow traffic from pods with the label `app: curl`.
 Make sure to account for any additional conditions you want.
 8. **Apply the policy**: Run the command `kubectl apply -f allow_curl.yaml` to deploy your policy.
 9. **Test the setup**: Use curl commands within the allowed pod to verify proper communication with the color API.

 Remember, if the changes don’t apply immediately, you may need to delete and recreate the affected pods to see the results.

 ## Conclusion

 Congratulations on learning how to implement your first network policies in Kubernetes!
 By allowing traffic from specific pods, you're taking significant steps toward more secure and efficient applications.
 Keep practicing and exploring the capabilities of Kubernetes, and don’t hesitate to come back if you have questions.
 You've got this! 🌟

-## Lecture Description
-In this lecture, we explore the implementation of Kubernetes network policies, focusing on how to allow traffic from designated pods to interact with application pods.
-We cover the specific configuration details necessary to define and apply these policies effectively, ensuring secure communication within the cluster.